Skip to content

 Tree-sitter parsers are not compiled into the package.
 Instead:

-1. A parsers.json manifest (hosted on GitHub releases) lists all 173 languages with their download URLs per platform.
+1. A parsers.json manifest (on GitHub releases) lists all 306 languages with per-platform download URLs.

-2. On first use of a language, the matching binary is downloaded and written to the local cache directory.
+2. On first use, the matching binary downloads to the local cache directory.

-3. The binary is opened at runtime with dlopen / LoadLibrary and the tree_sitter_<language> symbol is resolved.
+3. The runtime opens the binary via dlopen / LoadLibrary and resolves the tree_sitter_<language> symbol.

 This keeps installation fast and download sizes minimal.
 See Download Model for the full detail.